 Alas, most people don’t have the option of running on the beach.
 The solution is what I call “urban cross-country.”
 The key to urban cross-country is creativity: do anything you can to vary your running surface, and to get off the concrete every chance you get.
 Put parks on your route whenever possible.
 If it’s a small one, run around it on the grass five times before continuing.
 No park?
 Run on people’s lawns!
 The sidewalk is not your path: everything else is.
 Look for stairs and steep hills, and put them in your route.
 Run with one foot on the curb and one foot off for a block.

 Getting the idea?
 Just do anything you can think of to keep changing the stresses on your body.
-Not only will this prevent injury, but it will make you much stronger.

 Roger Davies, running researcher and medal winner in the 800-metre run at the 2005 World Masters Games in Spain, recommends a running technique in a similar spirit called “natural posture” running.
 He believes that adult runners need to imitate the running style of children, leaning forward with their arms swinging and feet flat.
 “Your body has to get back to its natural self,” Davies says.
 “Loose shoulders, loose hips.
 A lot of us are very tight.”31

 The loss of well-rounded fitness in our society is in part the inspiration for the “core stability” exercising trend, and explains the burgeoning popularity of Pilates and Yoga.
 We probably lose core stability without a variety of exercise.
 While core stability exercise may have its place in our lives, core stability training for its own sake would probably be much less necessary if only we would walk and run on the sand or the grass more often.